onlsol/os-prebidjs-adapters/modules/dspxBidAdapter.md

                     params: {
                         placement: 101,
                         source: "buyer", // buyer(default) or vads
-                        noskip: 1, // for vads source only
+                        noskip: 1, // 0 or 1 -  for vads source only
                         pfilter: {
                             // here may be common filter params if source=buyer
                             // filter params for vads source only